gschmutz/modern-database-workshop/05-working-with-elasticsearch/README.md

 - How to configure and use analysers for text processing
 - How to perform URI search, query/filter, phrase, and proximity searches
 - How to sort search results
+- How to interact with Elasticsearch using the Python API

 ## Prerequisites